These Numbers Show Favorable Signs for Castor Maritime Inc. (CTRM)

-Castor Maritime Inc. (NASDAQ: CTRM) is -89.73% lower on its value in year-to-date trading and has touched a low of $0.14 and a high of $5.28 in the current 52-week trading range.
-The CTRM stock was last observed hovering at around $0.15 in the last trading session, with the day’s gains setting it 0.04%.
+Castor Maritime Inc. (NASDAQ: CTRM) is -90.93% lower on its value in year-to-date trading and has touched a low of $0.14 and a high of $5.28 in the current 52-week trading range.
+The CTRM stock was last observed hovering at around $0.18 in the last trading session, with the day’s loss setting it -0.01%.

 Castor Maritime Inc. (CTRM) Top Institutional Holders